 Project title: Streamlining Vegetation Mapping: The Transition to Multidimensional Multivariate Rasters

-Project description: We’ve entered a new era in vegetation mapping, marked by the availability of various Fractional Vegetation Cover products.
-Among these are the Rangeland Analysis Platform (RAP), developed by the USDA, and the Rangeland Condition Monitoring Assessment and Projection (RCMAP), created by the USGS.
-These products leverage training data from the BLM Assessment, Inventory, and Monitoring (AIM) program, gathered on the ground and integrated with the Landsat satellite archive.
+Project description: The availability of various Fractional Vegetation Cover products, such as the Rangeland Analysis Platform (RAP), developed by the USDA, and the Rangeland Condition Monitoring Assessment and Projection (RCMAP), created by the USGS, mark a new era in vegetation mapping.
+These products leverage training data from the Bureau of Land Management (BLM) Assessment, Inventory, and Monitoring (AIM) program, gathered on the ground and integrated with the Landsat satellite archive.
 The resulting output models effectively describe the annual cover of major plant functional types—such as trees, shrubs, perennial grasses, and sagebrush—across the western United States from the mid-1980s to the present.

 These products empower managers to assess the status and trends of land management areas concerning disturbance, treatment, restoration projects, and more.
 However, a significant challenge remains: presenting these data in a format that is easily digestible for managers and users.
 Traditionally, utilizing these products has required a separate raster for each year and variable—resulting in 228 rasters for RAP (covering 38 years and 6 variables) and 351 rasters for RCMAP (spanning 39 years and 9 variables).
 This fragmentation leads to excessive time spent by users gathering the data into a single location.
 To address this, the BLM adopted modern Multidimensional Multivariate Raster formats, successfully consolidating all 579 files into just 2 rasters.
 These “all-in-one” rasters can be directly used in various new tools, including time sliders, the Multidimensional toolbar in Esri’s ArcGIS Pro, and the Multidimensional viewer in the Esri Web Map Viewer.
 Data from all 579 layers can now be integrated into user projects with a single click and users can easily toggle between them.

-The most significant advantage of this approach is the ability to swiftly create Temporal Profiles using the ArcGIS Pro Multidimensional toolbar.
+A major advantage of this approach is the ability to swiftly create Temporal Profiles using the ArcGIS Pro Multidimensional toolbar.
 As illustrated in the images below, users can chart a single variable at multiple locations or multiple variables at a single location across all years, all within a few clicks and with near-instant response times.
 This efficiency leads to substantial time savings while also reducing network and server loads, analysis times, and training costs.
-Additionally, these Multidimensional Multivariate Rasters can be seamlessly utilized across a broad range of tools, including time animations, zonal statistics, trend rasters, anomaly detection, change detection, time cubes, Voxel layers, NetCDF viewers, and more—all achievable with just a few clicks by the user.
+Additionally, these Multidimensional Multivariate Rasters can be seamlessly utilized across a broad range of tools, including time animations, zonal statistics, trend rasters, anomaly detection, change detection, time cubes, Voxel layers, NetCDF viewers, and more.

 Sensor Type: Multidimensional Multivariate;